annsudo/katacoda-scenarios/Test1/step3.md

 ## Testing

+Open new terminal

 Navigate to the right project ` cd ; cd monolithic-to-microservices/start-microservices/ratings-data-service`{{execute}}

 Run it `mvn spring-boot:run`{{execute}}

 When you see the "Completed initialization" in terminal go ahead and open the "rating-data-service" tab.

-Tips: Dont forget to stop the previous service ´Ctrl +C´ in terminal.
+💡 Tips: Dont forget to stop the previous service ´Ctrl +C´ in terminal.
 Or open a new terminal by pushing `+` in the right corner of the lower tabs-screen

-Challenges with architecture